Paul von Hindenburg: Arms buildup and unrestricted submarine warfare

 Field Marshal Hindenburg and Gen. Ludendorff in 1917.
 Their partnership formed the core of a dictatorship that dominated Germany for the rest of the war.

 By the second quarter of 1917, Hindenburg and Ludendorff were able to assemble 680,000 more men in 53 new divisions and provide them with an adequate supply of new light machine guns.
 Field guns were increased from 5,300 to 6,700 and heavies from 3,700 to 4,340.
 They tried to foster fighting spirit by "patriotic instruction" with lectures and films to "ensure that a fight is kept up against all agitators, croakers and weaklings".
 Meanwhile, to mitigate the risk of being attacked before their buildup was complete, Germany's new military leadership waged unrestricted submarine warfare on allied shipping, which they claimed would defeat the British in six months.
 Chancellor Bethmann Hollweg and his allies expressed opposition to this policy, not wanting to bring the United States and other neutrals into the war.
 After securing the Dutch and Danish borders, Hindenburg announced that unrestricted submarine warfare was imperative and Ludendorff added his voice.
-On 9 January the chancellor was forced to bow to their unsound military judgments.
+On 9 January, the chancellor was forced to bow to their decisions.

-OHL moved west to the pleasant spa town of Bad Kreuznach in southwest Germany, which was on a main rail line.
-The Kaiser's quarters were in the spa building, staff offices were in the orange court, and the others lived in the hotel buildings.
-In February a third Army Group was formed on the Western Front to cover the front in Alsace-Lorraine, commanded by Archduke Albrecht of Württemberg.
-Some effective divisions from the east were exchanged for less competent divisions from the west.
-Since their disasters of the previous year, the Russian infantry had shown no fight and in March the revolution erupted in Russia.
-Shunning opportunity, the Central Powers stayed put; Hindenburg feared that invaders would resurrect the heroic resistance of 1812.